Chad Davidson

 Chad Davidson (born 1970 in Southern California) is an American poet and translator.

 Biography

-Chad Davidson holds a BA, MA, and PhD in English from Cal State San Bernardino, the University of North Texas, and Binghamton University, respectively.
+Chad Davidson holds a BA, MA, and PhD in English from California State University, San Bernardino, the University of North Texas, and Binghamton University, respectively.
 He is currently Associate Professor of English at the University of West Georgia.
 His poems and articles have appeared in AGNI, Colorado Review, Hotel Amerika, The Paris Review, Prairie Schooner, Shenandoah, Virginia Quarterly Review, The Writer's Chronicle, and elsewhere.